josephricafort/journey-of-words/README.md

 ## How to run this project?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was based from [React + Mapbox](https://github.com/jsonkao/scrolly-mapbox) which the React was bootstrapped mainly with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: